Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Hush Little Baby

 Hush, Little Baby is a classic lullaby sung to sleepy little ones all over the world.
-Its charm lies in its simplicity—a gentle, repetitive tune filled with loving promises and tiny gifts to help lull babies to sleep.
+It's a gentle, repetitive tune filled with loving promises and tiny gifts to help lull babies to sleep.
 We love that you can swap out 'Papa' for ''Mama,' 'Granny,' or anyone else who fits the bedtime routine.
 It's the musical version of a warm cuddle, perfect for winding down the day.

 Listen to Hush Little Baby on Amazon Music